sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 * Error messages for each errored row

 If there are any errors, there will be a link to download a CSV with the errored rows so that you can fix and re-upload.
 If you’re watching in the UI, every time you refresh the page your contact # should change as we’re processing your contacts.

+{% info %}
+The download link to your CSV with errored rows will be available for 24 hours.
+{% endinfo %}

 ![]({{root_url}}/images/contacts_3.png "Upload Contact Status Email")